Research Interests & Experience

 In addition, I work on the media discourse and political discourse of the media.

 My first bachelor in Business IT and Foundation in Computer Science & Management made me interested in business and organizational communication.
 While I was studying for my second bachelor’s degree in Translation Studies, I was prompted to further evaluate interpersonal communication from a sociolinguistic perspective.
 I pursued my interest in communication science in my postgraduate studies as well.
-My master’s degree in British Studies, which is a multidisciplinary country study, paved the way for further scrutiny of communication in political science and media.
+My master’s degree in British Studies, which is a multidisciplinary country study, provided a foundation for further investigation into communication within political science and media studies.

 It is worth noting that due to my personal interest in classic literature and poetry; in addition to writing some poems myself, I took an interest in poetry translation.